-House: A cardboard box with a lid is an ideal home for silkworms.
+House: A cardboard box or basket with a lid or fly/spider protective curtain is an ideal home for silkworms.
 The box should be at least as large as a shoebox.
-A jar or bottle is not suitable because it does not allow airflow and can overheat.
+A jar or bottle is not suitable because it does not allow airflow and can go mouldy and overheat.

 Temperature: Room temperature is ideal for your silkworms, they do not require sunlight, and they like to stay cosy.

 Predators and ills: Keep spiders away but do not use fly spray, cleaners, hair spray, perfume, incense or any other chemicals near the silkworms, not even natural cleaners such as eucalyptus or lavender.
 Move them outside while you clean, then bring them back in.

 Food: Silkworm moths only eat mulberry leaves, feed twice a day to avoid the leaves becoming mouldy.
 Place enough leaves to cover them in a single layer, when you can see the grubs above the leaves it is time to feed them again.
 They will eat more as they grow, getting very hungry.
 They slow their eating when they are ready to spin.

 History: Silkworm moths are not native to Australia.
 Their ancestors were native to China.
 A Chinese Princess has been credited with the discovery of silk and farming of silkworms.
 Humans have bred them for thousands of generations, increasing their silk quantity and quality and their ability to be handled by humans.
 These silkworms are no longer able to live in a natural world.
 They form helpless flightless moths and look yummy for birds (actually they taste quite horrid to most birds, but that is discovered by the birds after it kills them).
 They spin large cocoons with fine thread in return for your care.
 Nowadays, the silkworm is fully dependent on humans.
 In China, the pupae are eaten BBQ’d.

 What Silkworms Do: (The Silk Worm Life Cycle)